We have answered a few frequently asked questions regarding our services.

 [UPDATED 10/16/20] When will the church be notified if someone attends a church meeting and is possibly contagious with COVID?

-If someone who was recently at a church meeting tests positive for COVID we will investigate and determine whether they were in close contact with anyone at the church.
-We will look for markers such as: conversations or interaction without masks, interaction for several minutes within six feet, interaction in enclosed spaces, whether the person handled or touched surfaces without sanitization.
+If someone who was recently at a church meeting tests positive for COVID we will determine to the best of our ability whether they were in close contact with someone while at a church service.
 We will then notify anyone we are aware of who was in close contact with them.
 For example, if someone was serving on a service team with other members we would notify them of the possible exposure.
 If the person's interaction was broad enough to affect the whole church we will notify the whole church.

 It should be noted that our safety procedures in place on Sunday morning are specifically to minimize risk and prevent any possible spread.
-So far we are not aware of any case of COVID-19 being spread from person to person at church.
+So far we are not aware of any case of COVID-19 being spread from person to person at a church service.

 Sanitizing Procedures and Safety